 NHS Pay & Conditions

-Planned Industrial action on Thursday 29th January 2015 has been suspended following a new offer which Trades Unions have agreed to take away and consult their membership.
-Details of the offer can be found at this link -http://www.nhsemployers.org/news/2015/01/nhs-industrial-action-suspended
+Industrial Action planned for Thursday 29th January 2015 was suspended following a new offer by the Secretary of State fot Health on 27th January 2015 which Trades Unions agreed to take away to consult their membership.
+Details of that offer can be found at this link -http://www.nhsemployers.org/news/2015/01/nhs-industrial-action-suspended

 * Abolition of the bottom point of AfC and increasing pay point 2 to £15,100.
 T

 * 1% consolidated pay rise for all staff up to point 42 (Top of Band 8B) from April 2015.